Mwesigwa-Guma/EmbeddedProjects/Readme.md

   - **src/**: Source files for Arduino projects.
     - **Common/**: Common modules used across different Arduino projects (e.g., ADC, I2C, LCD, UART).
     - **I2CMenueBasedSystem/**: Project for an I2C-based menu system using an LCD display and joystick for navigation.
-  - **test/**: Test files for Arduino projects, organized to work with Ceedling.
+  - **test/**: Test files for Arduino projects, organized for integration testing.
   - **build/**: Build artifacts and logs for Arduino projects.
-  - **project.yml**: Ceedling configuration file for testing Arduino projects.

 - **esp32/**: Contains projects related to ESP32 boards.
   - **src/**: Source files for ESP32 projects.
-  - **test/**: Test files for ESP32 projects, organized to work with Ceedling.
+  - **test/**: Test files for ESP32 projects, organized for integration testing.
-  - **project.yml**: Ceedling configuration file for testing ESP32 projects.

 - **stm32/**: Contains projects related to STM32 boards.
   - **src/**: Source files for STM32 projects.
-  - **test/**: Test files for STM32 projects, organized to work with Ceedling.
+  - **test/**: Test files for STM32 projects, organized for integration testing.
-  - **project.yml**: Ceedling configuration file for testing STM32 projects.

 - **Documentation/**: Contains documentation for the projects.
   - **Arduino/**: Documentation specific to Arduino projects.